GPurgatorio/Master-Computer-Science-ICT/README.md

 Every HCI node will have some SSD (at leat 2, 1 GB/sec writing) and some mechanical drives.
 If I use SATA drives I need al leat 6 for each node because the bottle neck is in their bandwidth.
 I can use NVMe drives: lower number but I pay more.

-- **Consider SLA**: how much I gonna pay for the missed target/data?
+**Consider SLA**: how much I gonna pay for the missed target/data?
 If it's a lot it's better to overprovision.

-## Solution
+### Solution summary
 We have 15 GB/s incoming bandwidth -->  15 * 8 = 120 Gbps
 We first dimension a spine and leaf architecture to sustain this bandwidth value.
 We have a couple of options: